akalita-mms/trello-butler/index.md

 # trello-butler

-With the integration of Bultler with Trello, now you can create custom reports for your Board.
+With the integration of Butler with Trello, now you can create custom reports for your Board.

 _Here is how:_
 1. Click on 'Butler' button in your Board